QuartzWarrior/QuartzWarrior/README.md

 ### Hi there 👋

+## New projects, Slope & CookieClicker for GameFinder.ga

 - I am currently working on a new discord bot (dm me for name ideas)
 - I am looking to collaborate on python discord bots
 - Ask me about free discord bot hosting